LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/DataAPI/OtherData.md

 <br>

-### Json String Parsed as Variable
+### JSON String Parsed as Variable

 `data.parseJson(json)`

 - Parameters:
   - json : `String`
-    Json string to convert to variable.
+    JSON string to convert to variable.
 - Return value: The converted variable.
-- Return value type: `Any type`, depending on the data type contained in Json.
+- Return value type: `Any type`, depending on the data type contained in JSON.
   - If the return value is `Null`, it means that the conversion failed .

 <br>